 - Vanilla - Make sure to use vanilla extract and not essence.

-How to make slow cooker fudge - Step by step
+How to Make Slow Cooker Fudge - Step by Step

-One: Put all of the ingredients into the slow cooker.
+- Step 1: Put all of the ingredients into the slow cooker.
 With the lid off, on low, stir every 15 minutes.

-Three: Refrigerate until firm, overnight is best.
+- Step 3: Refrigerate until firm, overnight is best.
 You can also place it in the freezer if you need it to set faster.

 We personally find that the cheap, supermarket own brand chocolate, is what works best for making slow cooker chocolate fudge.

-We have provided you with the basic recipe for fudge in slow cooker, which is amazing just as it is, but there are so many things that you can add to it.
+We have provided you with the basic recipe for fudge in the slow cooker, which is amazing just as it is, but there are so many things that you can add to it.

 Raisins are a really easy one to mix into the fudge mixture, with a tiny splash of rum if you want to go the rum and raisin route.
 You can also stir in some chopped nuts (this is all done after the second crust and before pouring it into the moulds).
-Be careful not to add too much filling, as you don't want to make it too wet and have trouble setting.

 Our favourite way to get creative with this slow cooker fudge recipe is to take our favourite chocolate bar, chop it up and then sprinkle it on top of the fudge mixture before serving.
 We love a Kinder Bueno version.

-I mean, who doesn't love a boozy treat!?
-Boozy fudge is amazing and it's great if you are making this for a gift.
+Fudge with the addition of alcohol is amazing and it's great if you are making this for a gift.
 But, it isn't that simple.
 You don't want to add too much, because adding liquid can be tricky in terms of the fudge setting.

 You need to put it in the fridge (or freezer if you want to speed things up) for around 5 hours to set, however over night is best.